shreyaspoojary027/mr_kotnottu/README.md

 # mr_kotnottu
-this is my first repositaory
+this is my first Git repositaory
+Author-shreyas